Advancements

 It’s called gene therapy.

-This emerging treatment “is considered a transformative therapy,” Dr. Alvarez says, “meaning that the disease remains (is not cured), but there is an increase in the fetal hemoglobin that lowers the disease severity.”
+This emerging treatment “is considered a transformative therapy,” Dr. Alvarez says, “meaning that the disease remains (is not cured).
+However, there is an increase in the fetal hemoglobin or the insertion of an anti-sickling hemoglobin that lowers the disease severity by the gene therapy product.”
 As a result, the patient no longer experiences sickle cell complications, such as pain.
 On December 8, 2023, the Food and Drug Administration approved two sickle cell gene therapy products.
 “These are really exciting times because we can offer these options,” she says.

 With gene therapy, blood-forming stem cells are collected from the patient’s blood.
-This stem cell product is sent to a lab that genetically modifies the hemoglobin inside the red blood cells to alter the sickling process or make changes in the gene’s ability to make more fetal hemoglobin.
+This stem cell product is sent to a lab that genetically modifies the hemoglobin inside the red blood cells to alter the sickling process or make changes in the gene’s ability to make more fetal hemoglobin or add an anti-sickling hemoglobin, depending on the type of gene therapy chosen.
 The new, engineered product is infused back into the patient through a transplant after a brief chemotherapy treatment.
 Within weeks, the engineered stem cells begin producing new, healthier blood.

 “In addition to being able to offer approved gene therapy products once they are fully on the market, we have a gene therapy study open at the University of Miami,” Dr. Alvarez says.
 “Clinical trials have already shown that gene therapy can increase fetal hemoglobin to levels of 40% or higher.
 Now, the question is, for how long and are there other side effects that we will see in the long run?”
 UM’s study will follow participants for 15 years to track the long-term success of this new therapy.

 “It has the promise of really making a difference,” she says.
-“We want to be on the cutting edge of research, so I think we owe it to our patients to provide the newest kinds of cures.”
+“We want to be on the cutting edge of research, so I think we owe it to our patients to provide the newest therapies.
+We started screening patients for the gene therapy research protocol and making arrangements to start gene therapy with the commercial products for children with sickle cell disease starting at 12 years of age.”

-Updated in December 2023 by Dana Kantrowitz, a contributing writer for UHealth’s news service.
+Updated in June 2024.
 Originally written by Amanda M. Perez for Inventum.

 Originally published on: February 08, 2019